radharad/Cryptocoin-7.0/README.md

-# Ayurveda Health Website
+# CryptoCoin

-The Ayurveda Health website is a comprehensive online platform built with React.js
+The CryptoCoin website is a modern and user-friendly platform built using React.js.

 ## Getting Started